regandono/santools/README.rst

       * To apply any profile, IPC required administrator privilage.

     - HNASF
-      * Some diagnostics output have limitation (only show (max) 20 records per vnode/pnodes).
+      * Some of diagnostics output have limitation (only show (max) 20 records per vnode/pnodes).
       * Currently only suport one (1) cluster per diagnostic file.

 ``>_`` Changelog: